terzievk/.emacs.d/README.md

+# my emacs config
-# Completion is a futile illusion.
+### Completion is a futile illusion.
 This is a system.
 It grows, get's old, get's updated, and get's improved as time goes by.

 Tip: when downloading for the first time clear all the start-up errors because you might be missing some packages otherwise.